KejawenLab/SemartApiGateway/README.md

 Semart Api Gateway is Fast, Simple Yet Powerful API Gateway base on Symfony Component that aim to simplify your day

-If you want to get more feature the we don't provide, just use [Kong](https://github.com/kong/kong)
+If you want to get more feature that we don't provide, just use [Kong](https://github.com/kong/kong)

 ## Requirements